volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 Large libraries tend to increase the application's size which leads to poorer performance.

 Having that in mind, let's assume we are dealing with a medium-sized project.

+## CRA

+First and foremost, you have to decide if you are going to use the boilerplate (provided by the developers of React - **[create-react-app](https://github.com/facebook/create-react-app)** or any other available) or set up the project by yourself.

+*Unless you are en experienced React developer, I recommend to use **create-react-app***.